-[MTECH.(h esearch) scholar \rightarrow Guide \rightarrow NPAC \rightarrow DPGC $\rightarrow \dots$ → Deali-Aj

 [To be filled-in by the MTech(Research) Scholar]

-Name of the Schola r: Registration No. :
+Name of the Scholar: Registration No. :

 Department: Date of joining:

-Name of Research (Guide(s):
+Name of Research Guide(s):

-Title of Research Pr oposal:
+Title of Research Proposal:

-Signature of the Sch
+Signature of the Scholar, with Date:

 [Recommendation by the RPAC]

-Date of receiving th e Research Proposal:
+Date of receiving the Research Proposal:

-Date of Open Semin ar: Date of RPAC meeting:
+Date of Open Seminar: Date of RPAC meeting:

-Decision of RPAC: The research proposal is acceptable / not-acceptable

-Names & Signature (1) (if not acceptable, specific reasons must be furnished s s of RPAC members: reparately)
+Decision of RPAC: The research proposal is acceptable / not-acceptable (if not acceptable, specific reasons must be furnished sometimes as Signatures of RPAC members: (1) (2) separately)

-(2)

 (3)

 [Forwarding by the DPGC]

-The research proposa l, along with the RPAC recommendations, is being forwarded d to the Dean(A).
+The research proposal, along with the RPAC recommendations, is being forwarded to the Dean(A).

 Secretary-DPGC Date Chairman-DPGC

 [Verification of Records]

 The Records were verified and found to be in order.

 Supdt.
-(Academic S Asst.
+(Academic Section) Asst.
 Registrar (Academic)

 [Approval]

 Research Proposal is approved / not-approved.

 Dean (Academic)